Multidimensional continued fractions and symbolic codings of toral translations: Preparations for the proofs of the main theorems

 \subsection{Tilings by Rauzy fractals and coincidence conditions}

 As mentioned before, the Rauzy fractals defined in Section~\ref{sec:natur-codings-bound} play a crucial role in proving that the $S$-adic dynamical system $(X_{\bsigma},\Sigma)$ has purely discrete spectrum.
-Our definition of $\cR_{\bsigma}$ is equivalent to that one in \cite[Section~2.9]{BST:19} which uses limit words of~$\bsigma$, i.e., infinite words that are images of $\sigma_{[0,n)}$ for all $n \in \NN$.
-The importance of Rauzy fractals is due to the fact that one can ``see'' on them the torus translation, to which we want to conjugate an $S$-adic dynamical systems $(X_{\bsigma},\Sigma)$; this is worked out in \cite[Section~8]{BST:19}.
-Rauzy fractals associated with periodic sequences $\bsigma$ (and therefore related to substitutive dynamical systems go back to \cite{Rauzy:82} and have been studied extensively; see for instance \cite{Arnoux-Ito:01,Berthe-Siegel:05,CANTBST,CS:01,Fog02,Ito-Rao:06,ST09,thuswaldner2019boldsymbolsadic}.
-In Figure~\ref{fig:constrRauzy}, we illustrate the definition of Rauzy fractals for the periodic directive sequence $\bsigma=(\gamma_1,\gamma_2)^\infty$, with $\gamma_1,\gamma_2$ being the Cassaigne--Selmer Substitutions defined in \eqref{eq:cassaigneSubs} below.
-Since $\gamma_1 \gamma_2$ is a unit Pisot substitution, this directive sequence satisfies the necessary properties.
+The importance of Rauzy fractals is due to the fact that one can ``see'' on them the toral translation to which we want to conjugate (in the measure-theoretic sense) an $S$-adic dynamical system $(X_{\bsigma},\Sigma)$; this is worked out in \cite[Section~8]{BST:19}.
+In the substitutive case, the proof of this conjugacy strongly relies on a certain self-affinity property of the subtiles $\cR_{\bsigma}(i)$, $i\in \cA$; see e.g.\ \cite{SirventWang02}.
+In the $S$-adic case, these subtiles are no longer self-affine.
+However, they still satisfy a certain \emph{set equation} that allows to express them as unions of shrunk copies of subtiles $\cR_{\Sigma^n\bsigma}(i)$ corresponding to a shift of the original directive sequence~$\bsigma$.
+More precisely, we have the following slight variant of \cite[Proposition~5.6]{BST:19}.